Khan Russey Keo: Two legends of the Royal Chronicles: the origins of the Emerald Buddha

 There are two occurrences of Russey Keo in the Cambodian Royal Chronicles.

 The first occurrence is in the story of legendary king Baksei Chamkrong; Baksey Chamkrong escapes from Angkor and finds refuge on Phnom Baset, southwest of Oudong, before fleeing to the island of Russey Keo where he was surrounded by his opponents.

 The second occurrence of Russey Keo mentions this area as the settlement of Buddhagosa, who landed on Russey Keo after a storm disrupted his travels sailing from Langka to Laos.
 It is during this trip that he was travelling with various treasures, "jewels of sacred fire", such as several sacred texts of the Pali canon the Ounalom, Buddha's synophrys or unibrow, which gave their name to two local pagodas Wat Ounalom and Wat Langka.
 The Khmer King Batum Soryavong then came to help these settlements, and invited the monk to settle in Angkor with the statue of the Emerald Buddha, the Phra Kaeo Morakot, etiologically giving its name to the area.

 The foreigner's settlement along the Tonle Sap since the 17th century

 Russey Keo, on the banks of the Tonle Sap River, is where the Dutch merchants established in the 17th century, given its name to one of the neighbourhoods of the district, Hoaland.
 The Catholic missionaries established their first parish called Saint Joseph's Catholic Church through a gift of land from King Norodom in 1867.
 Russey Keo district, soon became a gathering point for Annamites of all religious persuasions, the home of Phnom Penh cathedral and many pagodas.

-On March 12–13, 1971, bands of young hooligans spread into the Russey Keo district where the population was in majority Vietnamese to plunder these communities, raping girls, pillaging houses, desecrating the church, in what was "rabble running riot" as part of the vietnamophobia rampant during the Civil War in Cambodia.